gitdefllo/Co.line/README.md

 Co.line
 =======
 *v.0.0.3*
-**REST connection class with chained methods for Android.**
+**REST connection lib for Android.**

-Co.line is a custom class to do a HttpURLConnection in REST.
+Co.line is a custom library to do a HttpURLConnection in REST.
-The advantage is using one line declaration by chained methods, it creates automatically a new Thread and returns results in callbacks UI Thread.
-You can also specify a BasicAuth authorization key.
+The advantage is using one line declaration by chained methods, it creates automatically a new Thread and returns result in callbacks UI Thread.
+You can also specify a BasicAuth/OAuth2.0 authorization key.

 Usage
 ------